Wong-Kai-Xian/ProFlow/README.md

 ### The Problem
 Traditional business processes are a silent drain on productivity and revenue.
 Our research shows that:
-- Rework & Poor Communication: 80% of employees spend up to half their time on rework caused by poor communication and disorganized processes. _(Geneca)_
+- **Rework & Poor Communication**: 80% of employees spend up to half their time on rework caused by poor communication and disorganized processes. _(Geneca)_
-- Lost Revenue: Companies lose RM 2.5M annually per company from missed follow-ups and inefficient client tracking. _(Greenlight Studio)_
+- **Lost Revenue**: Companies lose RM 2.5M annually per company from missed follow-ups and inefficient client tracking. _(Greenlight Studio)_
-- Wasted Time: An average of 4 hours per workday are wasted on inefficiency and repetitive activities. _(PwC)_
+- **Wasted Time**: An average of 4 hours per workday are wasted on inefficiency and repetitive activities. _(PwC)_
-- Fragmented Tools: Teams struggle with disconnected tools and scattered workflows, making it difficult to align on projects, track customer journeys, and consistently follow standard procedures.
+- **Fragmented Tools**: Teams struggle with disconnected tools and scattered workflows, making it difficult to align on projects, track customer journeys, and consistently follow standard procedures.

 ### The Solution
 ProFlow provides a single, intelligent workspace that directly addresses these pain points.
 We unify all essential business functions to significantly reduce rework, prevent missed opportunities, and streamline operations.

-- Unified Workspace: We bring all your customer profiles, project workspaces, and communication into one place.
+- **Unified Workspace**: We bring all your customer profiles, project workspaces, and communication into one place.
-- AI-Powered Workflows: Our system offers standardized SOP templates with the option to generate custom ones using AI, ensuring consistent execution across all teams and projects.
+- **AI-Powered Workflows**: Our system offers standardized SOP templates with the option to generate custom ones using AI, ensuring consistent execution across all teams and projects.
-- Automated Efficiency: Automated reminders and timelines are built-in to prevent missed follow-ups and ensure every task is completed on time.
+- **Automated Efficiency**: Automated reminders and timelines are built-in to prevent missed follow-ups and ensure every task is completed on time.
-- Seamless Collaboration: Our platform features integrated video meetings, structured forums, and real-time document sharing to keep teams aligned and communication clear.
+- **Seamless Collaboration**: Our platform features integrated video meetings, structured forums, and real-time document sharing to keep teams aligned and communication clear.
-- Financial Control: We provide tools for managing quotes, tracking project costs, and monitoring budgets to give you full visibility into your profitability.
+- **Financial Control**: We provide tools for managing quotes, tracking project costs, and monitoring budgets to give you full visibility into your profitability.

 ## Technology Stack
-- Frontend: Built with React, utilizing modern frameworks like Tailwind CSS for design and Recharts for data visualization.
+- **Frontend**: Built with React, utilizing modern frameworks like Tailwind CSS for design and Recharts for data visualization.
-- Backend: Powered by Node.js + Express, handling all server-side logic and API integrations.
+- **Backend**: Powered by Node.js + Express, handling all server-side logic and API integrations.
-- Database & Authentication: Leverages Firebase for a scalable, serverless solution, including Firestore for the database and Firebase Authentication for user security.
+- **Database & Authentication**: Leverages Firebase for a scalable, serverless solution, including Firestore for the database and Firebase Authentication for user security.
-- AI & Productivity: Integrates powerful APIs from Google (Gemini, Cloud Speech, Drive, Calendar, Gmail) for AI-assisted workflows and seamless productivity.
+- **AI & Productivity**: Integrates powerful APIs from Google (Gemini, Cloud Speech, Drive, Calendar, Gmail) for AI-assisted workflows and seamless productivity.
-- Communication: Features integrated video conferencing via Jitsi Meet.
+- **Communication**: Features integrated video conferencing via Jitsi Meet.
-- Financials: Uses APIs like PayPal for payments and Currency-API for real-time exchange rates.
+- **Financials**: Uses APIs like PayPal for payments and Currency-API for real-time exchange rates.
-- Mapping: Implements Leaflet with OpenStreetMap for interactive map features.
+- **Mapping**: Implements Leaflet with OpenStreetMap for interactive map features.
-- Document Management: Capable of handling PDF generation and file management with PDF-Lib and Google Drive API.
+- **Document Management**: Capable of handling PDF generation and file management with PDF-Lib and Google Drive API.
-- AI: Google Generative Language API
+- **AI**: Google Generative Language API

 ### Setup & Installation